Ride, Race, Enjoy.

 The aim of the seminar is to introduce participants to basic motorcycle sport coaching principles and techniques, so a uniform standard of coaching skills can be applied in motorcycle sport.
 Before applying to attend the course you should have a good understanding of how a race meeting works as a competitor, and you should be comfortable using the Manual of Motorcycle Sport.

 You should be familiar with all aspects of the discipline that you are electing to coach, for example, Motocross, Road Racing, Speedway etc.

-Day 1 (Saturday) of the course will deal with Level 1 Coaching Principles and is usually held in a classroom style venue.
+will deal with Level 1 Coaching Principles and is held in the training room at Motorcycling WA.

 At the conclusion of this 2 day course, all successful participants will be accredited as Level O Coaches.
 As soon as the participants have logged 20 hours of Coaching practice, post course, they will be accredited with Level 1 status.